-Recommendation Action Status Govern each year of NAPLAN and report on those targets. nment response - Noted. and non-Indigenous students in NAPLAN reading, writing and numeracy by 2018.
+Recommendation Action Status Gover each year of NAPLAN and report on those targets. nment response - Noted. and non-Indigenous students in NAPLAN reading, writing and numeracy by 2018.
 ACT and other Australian jurisdictions are also working with the Commonwealth Government to progress work on a refresh of the Closing the Gap targets and framework.
 It would not be appropriate for the ACT to begin reporting on a new, related target while this work is underway.
 120. The Committee recommends that the ACT Government publish a list of approved groups and entities who deliver educational programs in ACT schools on a regular basis, including an outline of programs being delivered.
 It would not be practicable to regularly publish an exhaustive list of all approved groups and entities who deliver educational programs in ACT schools.
 A large number of different organisations and entities are present in ACT schools, once approved.
 For any program run by an external provider, schools must refer to the Working with Children and Young People - Volunteers and Visitors (Interim) Policy.
-Complete Goveri nment response - Noted.
+Complete Gover nment response - Noted.
 The ACT has a system wide school-based decision making model in place, where each school network and leadership team is able to make decisions on the engagement of groups and entities to meet the varying requirements of their students and school communities.
 Principals, in conjunction with school boards, are able to make decisions about engaging industry expertise to provide input on specific learning.
 This can vary based on each school's educational and improvement priorities.
 121. The Committee recommends that the ACT Government investigate options for encouraging more members of the community to become Learning Support Assistants.
 The role of the learning support assistant continues to evolve.
 Work will commence shortly on better defining this role in various settings and looking at best fit recruitment strategies.
 Following the completion of this work, the Education Directorate will investigate the development of options as per the Committee's recommendation.
-Ongoing Goveri nment response - Agreed.
-122. The Committee recommends that the ACT Government conduct an analysis of home-education requirements in other jurisdictions, with a view to determining whether the ACT's approach is consistent or could be improved.
+Ongoing Gover nment response - Agreed.
+122. The Committee recommends that the ACT Government conduct an analysis of home- education requirements in other jurisdictions, with a view to determining whether the ACT's approach is consistent or could be improved.
 The Directorate will undertake an analysis of its home education program, particularly with reference to practices in other jurisdictions.
 In progress Gover nment response - Agreed.
-132. The Committee recommends that the ACT Government The Community Services Directorate agrees to continue to support affordable access to the Theo Notaras Multicultural Centre for multicultural Complete

-Recommendation Action Status continue to support affordable access to public spaces, including the Theo Notaras Centre and school halls, for community groups.
-Government response - Agreed community use.
-The ACT Government is committed to making ACT public schools available to sport, recreation and community groups outside school hours and a working group has been established with the Education Directorate, Active Canberra and the Community Services Directorate to facilitate increased access.
+132. The Committee recommends that the ACT Government The Community Services Directorate agrees to continue to support affordable access to the Theo Notaras Multicultural Centre for multicultural Complete community use.
+The ACT Government is committed to making ACT public schools available to sport, recreation and community groups outside school hours and a working group has been established with the Education Directorate, Active Canberra and the Community Services Directorate to facilitate increased access. (school hours and a working group has been established with the Education Directorate, Active